|

 • Meanwhile, make the sauce.
 Heat the butter in a medium saucepan over medium heat.

-• When the sizzling subsides, add the flour, a generous dash of salt, and a dash of pepper.
+• When the sizzling subsides, add the flour, a generous dash of salt, and a dash of black pepper.
 Cook, stirring, for 2 minutes.

 • Pour the sauce over the potatoes and add parsley if using.
 Stir gently to coat the potatoes and serve immediately.